-Under these models, $C_{\bSigma}^\mathcal{A}$ can be bounded by a constant, and consequently, Assumption 3 amounts to require (a) the true model is sufficiently sparse, i.e., $s_0\log{p}/(n_*+n_0)=o(1)$, and (b) the discrepancy in regression coefficients between the target and the sources is not too large, i.e., $d(\log p/n_0)^{1/2}=o(1)$.} \Cref{assum:A4} is the irrepresentable condition commonly assumed for achieving sparsity recovery with $\ell_1$ regularization in high-dimensional statistics; see, e.g., \citet{zhao2006model}, \citet{wainwright2009}, and \citet{Buhlmann2011}.
-In our problem, it is required to control the error of estimating the error density functions by giving sparsity recovery property to the initial estimators in Step 1~\citep{chen2020distributed}, which are used in the construction of the surrogate responses; see~\Cref{sec:proofs} of the Appendix for more details. \Cref{assum:A5} is a regularity condition on the smoothness of the error density functions. \Cref{assum:A6} is a standard condition on the kernel function $G(\cdot)$ for approximating the Dirac delta function, which is the derivative of the indicator function.
+Under these models, $C_{\bSigma}^\mathcal{A}$ can be bounded by a constant, and consequently, Assumption 3 amounts to require (a) the true model is sufficiently sparse, i.e., $s_0\log{p}/(\underline{n}+n_0)=o (1)$, and (b) the discrepancy in regression coefficients between the target and the sources is not too large, i.e., $d(\log p/n_0)^{1/2}=o(1)$. \Cref{assum:A4} is the irrepresentable condition commonly assumed for achieving sparsity recovery with $\ell_1$ regularization in high-dimensional statistics; see, e.g., \citet{zhao2006model}, \citet{wainwright2009}, and \citet{Buhlmann2011}.
+In our problem, it is required to control the error of estimating the error density functions by giving sparsity recovery property to the initial estimators in Step 1~\citep{chen2020distributed}, which are used in the construction of the surrogate responses; see~\Cref{sec:proofs} for more details. \Cref{assum:A5} is a regularity condition on the smoothness of the error density functions near the origin.
+Commonly used distributions, including the double-exponential and various stable distributions like Cauchy distribution, all meet this assumption. \Cref{assum:A6} is a standard condition on the kernel function $G(\cdot)$ for approximating the Dirac delta function, which is the derivative of the indicator function.
 An example of $G(\cdot)$ could be: